JanvandenBrand/template-R-project/README.md

 Data are immutable.
 The raw data should never be changed, use scripts to clean instead.
 Data should not live on GitHub.
 * Add /plots line
-Plots take up a lot if space, GitHub is not ment to version control plots.
+Plots take up a lot if space, GitHub is not meant to version control plots.

-2. Add package versions to the requirements in order to install specific versions of a package.

-3. Consider using renv for isolation and reproducibility.
+2. Consider using renv for isolation and reproducibility.
 It comes as an option in your Rproject settings.
+It can be found in the Rproject options.